JetHughes/album/README.md

 # Requirements

 - Album of the day
-- Film of the week
-- Book of the month/week
-- History
+- History of albums rated
 - Community Reviews
   - Rate 1-10
 - Overall Ranking List
 - API's
+- cover size in grid based on rating